viam-devrel/viamcodelabs/site/viamguides/src/workshop-people/workshop-people.md

    - To save time, instructors can flash all the Pis ahead of time with pre-determined credentials and share the credentials with participants during the workshop.
 Each Pi should have a unique `hostname` to avoid conflicts on the shared local network, such as `&lt;student-name&gt;-detection` or `&lt;group-name&gt;-detection` if they are working in groups.
      - If you're using SD cards, verify that you have a way to write data onto them before providing them to participants.
 1. **Working with actuators**
    - **Disabling a resource**: In a group setting, working with piezos can be fun, but also potentially disruptive.
-Learners can disable the resource by toggling off `process-1`, for example.
+Learners can disable the resource by toggling off `controller`, for example.
      ![disable resource](assets/disable.png)
    - **Alternative actuators**: A buzzer is just one type of actuator, but the possibilities are endless.
      - Use an RGB LED, which functions similarly as a PWM-actuated component